Amazon Reimbursement Services Explained: A Beginner’s Guide for Sellers

 Who is Eligible?

-All active sellers on Amazon are eligible to file a claim for FBA reimbursement.
-To be eligible for reimbursement, your Amazon account must have no significant policy violations and not be suspended or blocked due to compliance issues.
-If your account has been blocked or suspended due to compliance issues, this could influence your qualification.
+All active FBA sellers are eligible to file an Amazon reimbursement claim.
+To qualify for reimbursement, your Amazon account must not have any significant policy violations and must not be suspended or blocked due to compliance issues.
+If your account is blocked or suspended for compliance-related reasons, it may affect your eligibility.

 Type of Transactions